 (When using a radio and a compass in the field be aware that the speaker magnet in the radio will have a strong local effect on the compass!)

-If you are lost (say, at sea off California) and you tune in KCBS on 740 KHz (they will announce their call sign/location) you can just follow the null bearing in.
+If you are lost (say, in the North Pacific ocean) and you tune in KCBS on 740 KHz (they will announce their call sign/location) you can just follow the null bearing in.
 You know you are somewhere West of California (I hope you know at least that!) so that fact – the sun rises in the east if you’re really confused – resolves the 180 degree bearing ambiguity.
 Got it?
 Steer a course towards KCBS, keeping its signal in the Null.

 More on Compasses: